Skip to main content

 Watch for Infection:

 If scratched or irritated, rashes associated with kidney disease can sometimes lead to infections.
-Look for any signs of infection, such as redness, warmth, or pus.
+Look for any signs of infection, such as redness, warmth, or drainage.
 If you notice any of these symptoms, seek immediate medical attention.

 Conclusion